Pumpkin muffins – the savoury kind

 It turned into a thyme pumpkin muffin – a perfect fit for a pumpkin soup, and later a neutral muffin for breakfast.

-If you need them as a muffin to go with soups and stews, you can bake them any size – I usually bake normal size or smaller muffins.
+If you need them as a muffin to go with soups and stews, you can bake them any size – I usually bake normal or smaller muffins.

 I always use paper muffin liners.